There is an open PhD position for this project. For further info, see here: PhD position

 Typically, photons in vacuum do not interact with each other.
 However, if passing through an appropriate non-linear medium, photons can interact with each other.
-This opens up many exciting possibilities for creating strongly correlated non-classical states of light or using photonic systems as quantum simulators.
-In our approach, we use a cloud of laser-cooled atoms in a quasi one-dimensional geometry to create these photon-photon interactions.
+This opens many exciting possibilities for creating strongly correlated non-classical states of light or using photonic systems as quantum simulators.
+In our approach, we used a cloud of laser-cooled atoms in a quasi-one-dimensional geometry to create these photon-photon interactions.

-- We want a long interaction region where light field and atoms are perfectly overlapped.
-In our setup, we use a hollow core photonic crystal fiber to guide both light field and atoms.
-This allows for transporting atoms through the fiber and creates a tight quasi one-dimensional confinement for the atoms inside the fiber.
+- We used a hollow core photonic crystal fiber to guide both light field and atoms.
+This allows for transporting atoms throughthe fiber and creates a tight quasi one-dimensional confinement for the atoms inside the fiber.

-- We want a strong nonlinearity to get strong effective photon-photon interactions.
-For this, we employ a coherent two-photon EIT process (see below).
+- We employed a coherent two-photon EIT process (see below) to achieve strong nonlinearity to get strong effective photon-photon interactions.

-- Additionally, we want strong long-range atom-atom interactions for additional non-local effects.
-To do this, we excite our atoms to highly excited states, the so-called Rydberg states.
+- Additionally, for strong long-range atom-atom interactions for additional non-local effects.
+To do this, we can excite our atoms to highly excited states, the so-called Rydberg states.
 They have an enormous polarizability so that dipole-dipole interactions between atoms play a role.

 Long distance guiding in hollow core fibers